ventz/pgsvr/README.md

 This is a BETA - it works well currently, but it is FAR from complete.

-NOTE: This requires an r10k setup with Puppet - without a CRON (https://github.com/puppetlabs-operations/puppet-r10k)
+NOTE: This requires an r10k setup with Puppet - without a CRON setup (https://github.com/puppetlabs-operations/puppet-r10k)

 Short Summary: This lets you configure a post-receive hook with your git server/github that signals over REST so that an r10k run can happen.

+Alternatively, by changing one line - you can modify this to run anything on your puppet server as the 'puppet' user when a signal hook is received.

 What is this?